datasnap-io/datasnap-iOS-sdk/README.md

 To provide better insights, include additional User attributes and IDs, some which map to third-party systems.

-Please see [Event API: USER Properties](http://docs.datasnapio.apiary.io/#introduction/event-properties/property:-user) for more details.
+Please see [Event API: User Properties](http://docs.datasnapio.apiary.io/#introduction/event-properties/property:-user) for more details.